Market

 Credit risk arises from the possibility that counter party will cause financial loss to the company by failing to discharge its obligation as agreed.

-The exposure of the Company to credit risk arises mainly from the trade receivables, unbilled revenue, loans given and financial guarantee contract.
+The exposure of the Company to credit risk arises mainly from the trade receivables, investment in Debt Securities (Bonds) and Debt Mutual Funds, unbilled revenue and loans given.

 The Company follows a simplified approach (i.e based on lifetime ECL) for recognition of impairment loss allowance on Trade receivables.
 For the purpose of measuring the lifetime ECL allowance for trade receivables, the Company uses a provision matrix.
 In addition, in case there are events or changes in circumstances indicating individual or class of trade receivables is required to be reviewed on qualitative aspects, necessary provisions are made.